swcarpentry/python-novice-inflammation/setup.md

 &nbsp; <!-- vertical spacer -->

-### Option 1: Launch Plain Vanilla Python interpreter
+### Option 1: Launch "plain vanilla" Python interpreter

 To start working with Python, we need to launch a program that will interpret and execute our Python commands.
 To launch a "plain vanilla" Python interpreter, execute: